 Can Mormons drink iced tea/coffee?

-No. In general, ice tea and coffee are just cold versions of tea and coffee, both of which are not allowed.
-Making iced tea out of herbal teas or coffee-alternatives would be in keeping with the Word of Wisdom.
+Mormons cannot drink iced tea/coffee as they are, in general, simply cold versions of tea and coffee, both of which are not allowed.
+Making iced tea out of herbal teas or coffee alternatives would be in keeping with the Word of Wisdom.

 Any coffee based products, such as lattes, mochas, coffee cream, coffee protein powder, etc. that contain coffee are against the Word of Wisdom.
 Coffee flavored products are fine.